meilisearch/meilisearch-ruby/README.md

 - **Search**: see the [API references](https://docs.meilisearch.com/references/search.html) or follow our guide on [search parameters](https://docs.meilisearch.com/guides/advanced_guides/search_parameters.html).
 - **Manage the indexes**: see the [API references](https://docs.meilisearch.com/references/indexes.html) or read more about [indexes](https://docs.meilisearch.com/guides/main_concepts/indexes.html).
 - **Configure the index settings**: see the [API references](https://docs.meilisearch.com/references/settings.html) or follow our guide on [settings parameters](https://docs.meilisearch.com/guides/advanced_guides/settings.html).

+📖 Also, check out the [Wiki](https://github.com/meilisearch/meilisearch-ruby/wiki) of this repository to know what this SDK provdes!

 ## ⚙️ Development Workflow and Contributing